-10) Turn off ‘cookies’ to improve privacy but be aware that this can have a dramatic impact on the quality and functionality of many ebsites.
+Turn off ‘cookies’ to improve privacy but be aware that this can have a dramatic impact on the quality and functionality of many websites.

-11) Use a VPN or Virtual Private Network to encrypt your connection to the internet as well as masking your location.
+Use a Virtual Private Network (VPN) to encrypt your connection to the internet as well as masking your location.
 This can have a big impact on your ability to use some websites such as online banking.

 Do not use unsecured WI-FI networks which are commonly found in hotels, airports and restaurants.